prodo-dev/prodo/docs/content/01_introduction/installation.md

 ## Babel Plugin

-You will often also want to use the babel plugin.
+You will also often want to use the babel plugin as it further reduces the amount of boilerplate you have to write (see [Babel Plugin](/basics/babel-plugin) for more details).
 It is available on [NPM](https://www.npmjs.com/package/@prodo/babel-plugin) as well at `@prodo/babel-plugin`.